 The Undergraduate Journal of Humanistic Studies

 The Undergraduate Journal of Humanistic Studies is a peer-reviewed academic journal that promotes undergraduate research in the humanities and social sciences.
 In the spirit of the liberal arts, UJHS seeks to be a multidisciplinary journal that accepts submissions from a broad range of subjects.
-We accept submissions of academic work on a rolling basis and publish two issues every academic year—a Winter Issue (sometime in February) and a Spring Issue (near the end of May).
-Every author whose paper is accepted receives two physical copies of the Journal in addition to publication online.
+We accept submissions of academic work on a rolling basis and publish two issues every academic year (February and May).
+Every author whose paper is accepted receives two physical copies of the journal in addition to publication online.

 The Wittenberg Review

-The Wittenberg Review features poetry, short fiction, and art of all types--done either for a class or for your own enjoyment.
+The Wittenberg Review features poetry, short fiction, and art of all types whether for a class or your own enjoyment.

-Undergraduate Research in Writing and Rhetoric (YSW), a peer-reviewed journal for undergraduates, was founded in 2003 by Laurie Grobman and Candace Spigelman at Penn State Berks.
+Undergraduate Research in Writing and Rhetoric (YSW), a peer-reviewed journal for undergraduates, was founded in 2003.
 YSW is the first international undergraduate research journal in rhetoric and writing studies and has garnered a national reputation.
 It has been lauded in College English; the Council on Undergraduate Research (CUR) Quarterly; and Undergraduate Research in English Studies.
 It is listed on the CUR website of undergraduate research journals, most of which are devoted to publishing research in the sciences.
 Articles and material from YSW have been selected for reprinting/publication in texts such as the 8th edition of The Essay Collection, edited by Lynn Z. Bloom.

 American Journal of Undergraduate Research (University of Northern Iowa)

 American Journal of Undergraduate Research is a national, independent, peer reviewed, open-source, quarterly, multidisciplinary student research journal.